sub1983/Jenkins_Pipeline_Demo/README.md

 About:
 ------
-This project repository is for my Jenkins related articles published on Dev.to platform.
+This project repository is for Jenkins Demo Application

+Once a code change is committed an automated pipeline job is triggered in the Jenkins.